Rototu/voxelRoadGenerator/README.md

 Use *3dGeomNode.js*.

 Same functions as above are exported, plus
-`MapGen.writeJSONMapsToFiles(noOfMaps, roadLength)` which generates a set amount of random maps of given length
+`MapGen.writeJSONMapsToFiles(noOfMaps, roadLength, roadLinearity, altitudeVariation)` which generates a set amount of random maps of given length